 Minnie Mouse Party Activities:

-So everyone needed to race over to the laundry baskets (in another part of the yard), put on dress up clothes and jewelry and race back to the party area and take it all off and put it in another big laundry basket as fast as you can (and for this we just used all of the play dress up clothes that we already owned!)
+So everyone needed to race over to the first laundry basket (in another part of the yard), put on dress up clothes and jewelry, race back to the party area and take it all off and put it in another big laundry basket as fast as they could!
+(We played Song #7 for this!)

 The Minnie Mouse Birthday Cake: